Workflow Trigger Configuration

 - src/** - Source code files

-- Makefile - Build configuration
+- Cargo.toml - Build configuration

 - .github/workflows/test.yml - The workflow file itself